azmathasan92/kubeadm-kubernetes-cluster/maintain/README.md

 You have sucessfully added new node to your kubernetes cluster

-Remove Node to the Existing Cluster:
+Remove Node from the Existing Cluster:
 ------------------------------------

           `kubectl delete node [node_name]`